Industrial Dermatitis Claims

 Those at risk of industrial dermatitis

-It has been proven that certain chemicals do cause diseases of the skin.
+Certain chemicals can cause diseases of the skin.
 These include rubbers, cutting oils, degreasing agents and tar.
 Depending on where you work, the risk of you acquiring dermatitis will go up or down.

 Industries at risk